Principles for Trusted Elections ~ Election Integrity

 Trusted Outcomes.
 Make claims of election irregularities in accordance with the law and acknowledge the legitimacy of the outcomes after the results have been certified and all contestations decided.

-Candidates, present and former elected officials, organizations, businesses and individuals were all invited to endorse the Candidate Principles.
-Names of those who signed on to the Candidate Principles were added to the list of national supporters.
+Candidates, present and former elected officials, organizations, businesses and individuals were all invited to endorse the Principles for Trusted Elections.
+Names of those who signed on to the Principles were added to the list of national supporters.

 Election Integrity Awareness Campaign

-The NM Democracy Project’s election integrity awareness campaign includes a collection of activities aimed to bring information about the election process to New Mexico voters.
+The NM Democracy Project’s election integrity awareness campaign included a collection of activities aimed to bring information about the election process to New Mexico voters.

-The following partners have come together in an effort to build trust in our elections and candidates:
+The following partners came together in an effort to build trust in our elections and candidates:

 Back to Top of Page